Isabel Bevier: Teaching career

-Bartow quotes a letter of recommendation for Bevier in 1885 stating, “She has the ‘teacher tact’ that must be born in one, for it cannot be acquired."
+Beverly Bartow quotes a letter of recommendation for Bevier in 1885 stating, “She has the ‘teacher tact’ that must be born in one, for it cannot be acquired."

 Bevier’s high school teaching career was brief.
 She taught Latin and English for one year (1885) at Shelby High School in Ohio and then two years (1885-1887) in Mt.
 Vernon, Ohio teaching botany, English and math.

 In 1888 she began her career in higher education.
 For nine years she was a Professor of Natural Sciences at Pennsylvania College for Women (today known as Chatham University) in Pittsburg.
 She went on to teach at Lake Erie College in 1898-99.

 In 1900 she was recruited by Andrew Draper to develop a program in Household Science (Home Economics) at the University of Illinois at Urbana-Champaign.
 For the next 21 years she taught and provided leadership to one of the most influential Home Economics programs in the United States.